statgen/csg-python/README.md

 Download the latest [64-bit Linux installer for python3](https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh) and then follow the [quick install](https://conda.io/docs/install/quick.html#linux-miniconda-install).
+Press "q" when you're done reading the terms and conditions and then simple press &lt;enter&gt; at each prompt to accept the defaults.

-- If you are using bash, the installer should offer to change your $PATH automatically.
+- If you are using bash, the installer will change your $PATH automatically by modifying `~/.bash_profile`.

 - If you are using tcsh, add the following to your `.cshrc`: